-Due to the developing situation with COVID-19 we are taking some extra precautions at this time to try and ensure that we keep our volunteers and branches safe so we can continue to care for cats.
+Due to the ongoing situation with COVID-19 we are continuing to take some extra precautions at this time to try and ensure that we keep our volunteers and branches safe so we can continue to care for cats.

 Adoptions are being managed with our 'Hands Free Homing' method which will be explained upon enquiry